 About me

 Before coming to Ann Arbor, I obtained a Master's degree in Psychology at New York University, under the supervision of Dr. David Poeppel.
 My thesis research focuses on the role of basic acoustic features in the perception of complex auditory signals.
-Combining computational modeling, behavioral experiments, and neuroimaging techniques, I investigate the mechanism and development of people's ability in decoding and extracting information from auditory inputs.
+Combining computational modeling, behavioral experiments, and neuroimaging techniques, I study the mechanism of people's ability in extracting information from auditory inputs such as speech and music.

 Before NYU, I was an undergraduate student in Spanish Philology with a double major in Psychology at Peking University, China.
 My undergraduate research was mentored by Dr. Yan Bao, focusing on the interaction between multisensory cognition and temporal perception.
-Seeking to learn neuroimaging techniques, I visited Dr. Biyu He's lab at NYU in the summer of my junior year, where I learned about the electroencephalogram (EEG).
+Seeking to gain additional experience in human neuroscience, I visited Dr. Biyu He's lab at NYU in the summer of my junior year, where I received training in electroencephalography (EEG) and functional magnetic resonance imaging (fMRI).

 Conference Presentations